Nhunsick/project_3/README.md

 <img src='images/pres_mov.png' width='800' height='400'>
 <img src='images/house_mov.png' width='500' height='300'>

-It may seem the Republican party is performing well in these elections, however, we need to consider population density.
+It may seem the Republican party is performing well in these elections, however, we need to consider population size.

 Here, you can see the population distribution by size of each county.